Arcadia-Science/chlamy-comparison/README.md

         python3 code/python/morphology_2d/parse_2d_morphology.py

 ## Script for generating vector graphics of idealized cell

 This script will generate a vector graphic of an idealized cell.
 The user may define the 2D morphology measurements in the script.
 The output is a vector graphic.
 For related results [follow this link](https://research.arcadiascience.com/pub/result-chlamydomonas-phenotypes#nj8khdxj90e).
 [Link to Python script](./code/python/idealized_cell/chlamy_modeler.py)

     python3 code/python/idealized_cell/chlamy_modeler.py

-## Protocol for visual and qualitative assessments of cell morphology
+## Protocol for visual assessments of cell morphology

 This protocol is a step by step computational guide to create panels of a video to display difference in the 2D morphology of interfertile algal species.
 The protocol follows upon the previous protocols in this document.
 The input is video data of algal cells collected by brightfield or differential interference contrast microscopy, as well as object masks.
 The output includes videos of masked cells and cumulative average projections of cells.
 For related results [follow this link](https://research.arcadiascience.com/pub/result-chlamydomonas-phenotypes#nsmnfifz9no).